 If you can bring a Woodcock Johnson III to class on the nights we cover it that would be very helpful.
 Selected handouts given in class, instrument manuals and protocols, other as assigned.

-Activities and instructional methods for realizing objectives:

-class discussions group work lectures guest speakers WebCT course work study guides demonstrations observations videos written reflections readings in texts & handouts case studies/field work attendance punctuality& professionalism participation in class eco development maps collaborative activities study guide responses assessment outcomes role play performance enthusiasm for the work case study work instrument faire and forms M/S field observation
+Activities and instructional methods for realizing objectives punctuality& professionalism participation in class collaborative activities study guide responses role play performance enthusiasm for the work instrument fair and forms M/S field observation role play performance

-Evaluation of attainment of these knowledge bases and skills:
+Evaluation of attainment of these knowledge bases and skills